 More about Bellota grade Ibérico ham (Jamón Ibérico de Bellota)

 The coveted hams they produce are unique in the world: beautiful nutty ham slices which glisten when they are served because 60% of their marbled fat contains healthy mono triglycerides (like olive oil) that melt at room temperature.
-Because of its quality, many connoisseurs have referred to Jamón Ibérico Bellota as the "Beluga caviar of hams."
+Because of its quality, many connoisseurs have referred to Jamón Ibérico de Bellota as the "Beluga caviar of hams."

 Hams from Spain are commonly offered in the following cuts, whether made from Ibérico pigs or others.
 The Ibérico versions of each of these cuts only became available in the U.S. in 2007.

-Bone-in and Boneless Whole Hams (back legs)
+Bone-in and Boneless Jamón (back leg)

-Bone-in and Boneless Paletas (shoulders)
+Bone-in and Boneless Paleta (shoulder)

-Lomos (cured pork loins)
+Lomo (cured pork loin)